danja/transmissions/README.md

 ## What it isn't

-There are several sophisticated frameworks for building interfaces between software interfaces and creating data processing networks.
+There are several sophisticated frameworks for building interfaces between software applications and creating data processing networks.
 NodeRed, NoFlo etc. This is not one of them.
 This is much more basic and bare bones, down in the details.

 See also [David Booth](https://github.com/dbooth-boston)'s [RDF Pipeline Framework](https://github.com/rdf-pipeline)